thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 = 4.3 =
 * Added an optional "copy" button to the front-end that allows visitors to copy the hex code for a given color.
+* Bug fix to allow block styles to display on both in the editor UI and front-end.

 = 4.2 =
 * Tested for compatibility with WordPress 5.9.